 Candidates for exemplary designation may include but need not be limited to narrowly defined and specifically funded "projects."
-Advanced criminal justice practices may take the form of procedures, policies, techniques, or activities which have been integrated into the daily operations of a criminal justice agency to provide for more effective and efficient management and/or to improve the quality of justice.
-Two examples among the Exemplary Projects designated to date are the Administrative Adjudication Bureau of the New York State Dept. of Motor Vehicles. which offers a cost effective alternative to processing of traffic offenses in the criminal courts; and the Ward Grievance Procedure of the California Youth Authority, a conflict-resolution technique which contributes to both improved management and greater fairness for the clients of the Authority's correctional institutions.
-The key is that the practice, program, procedure, policy, or technique being proposed for consideration have data indicating achievement in terms of the five major criteria for exemplary selection.
+Advanced criminal justice practices may take the form of procedures, policies, techniques. or activities which have been integrated into the daily operations of a criminal justice agency to provide for more effective and efficient management and/or to improve the quality of justice.
+Two examples among the Exemplary Projects designated to date are the Administrative Adjudication Bureau of the New York State Dept. of Motor Vehicles, which offers a cost effective alternative to processing of traffic offenses in the criminal courts; and the Ward Grievance Procedure of the California Youth Authority, a conflictresolution technique which contributes to both improved management and greater fairness for the clients of the Authority's correctional institutions.
+The key is that candidate projects must have data indicating achievements in practices, programs, procedures, policies, or techniques, in terms of the five major criteria for exemplary selection.

-Candidate programs patterned after previously designated Exemplary Projects must demonstrate that they represent a significant variation on the existing model or that they offer better evidence of impact from a similar program.
+Candidate programs similar to previously designated Exemplary Projects must demonstrate that they represent a significant variation on the existing model or that they offer better evidence of impact from a similar program.